128technology/docs/docs/config_bgp.md

 Path based BGP over SVR Routing responds to changes in peer adjacency, operational status, or SLA.
 It adds the ability to select and advertise BGP routes between BGP over SVR neighbors.
 It does this by monitoring the peer paths between BGP over SVR peers and dynamically adjusting the BGP neighbor inbound and outbound policy on those peers to reflect the priority and SLA of the peer paths.

+In an SVR hub and spoke topology where a spoke connects to more than one hub router, it may be desirable to align service-policy based peer-path selection (between spoke and the hubs) with the BGP next-hop selection.
+The BGP next-hop (i.e. hub) that the spoke selects should correspond to the best available peer-path at any time.

 The user configures the service-policy which provides the criteria for picking the best path.
 With this information, the BGP neighbors are prioritized.
-To ensure that BGP uses the best path, we configure the `set path based as-path prepend` to an AS path, which is a sequence of AS numbers.
+To ensure that BGP uses the best path, we configure the `action set-path-based-as-path prepend` to an AS path, which is a sequence of AS numbers.
 The prepend value is applied to BGP routes matched by the policy, making the BGP route AS path longer and thus less preferred.
 This forces BGP over a particular path, based on the path quality requirements.

 However, in cases where failover or connection issues force the use of a less desirable path, the software will recognize the (lesser) path as "in use" and will not prepend the AS-path.
 When the path returns to the best path, the value is prepended to the less desirable path.